 But have you ever thought about your furnace efficiency rating?
 Do you know what it means?

-All American Air Service Experts Heating & Air Conditioning is here to help you understand what the furnace efficiency rating is and how it can affect your home and your budget.
+All American Air Service Experts is here to help you understand what the furnace efficiency rating is and how it can affect your home and your budget.

-The furnace efficiency rating helps determine how much energy is required to heat your home and, essentially, how much it will cost you.
-Simply put, the higher your furnace efficiency rating the less energy your furnace requires to heat your home.
+The furnace efficiency rating helps establish how much energy is required to heat your home and, essentially, how much it will cost you.
+Simply put, the higher your furnace efficiency rating the less energy your heating system uses to heat your home.

-Keep in mind that this rating does not take into account the potential heat lost through leaking or poorly installed duct work or attic insulation.
-The duct work in varying homes is different – some high quality, some lower, so the AFUE rating does not include this in their rating.
-If you worry that your heating system or duct system is not energy efficient, give Service Experts a call today and we will come out for a free in-home analysis and help you discover how much more energy and money you could potentially save each month.
+Keep in mind that this rating does not consider the potential heat lost through leaking or poorly installed duct work or attic insulation.
+The duct work in varying homes is different – some high quality, some poorer, so the AFUE rating does not include this in their rating.
+If you worry that your furnace or duct system is not energy efficient, give All American Air Service Experts a call today and we will come out for a free in-home analysis and help you discover how much more energy and money you could potentially save each month.